seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 The event data representation is just the sample as a string.
 The plugin uses `std::to_string()`, `.c_str()`, and `strdup` to return an allocated data buffer in the `ss_plugin_event` struct.

+Notice that although the function allocates and returns a `ss_plugin_event` struct, it does *not* fill in the evtnum struct member.
+This is because event numbers are assigned by the plugin framework.
+The event number will be returned in calls to extract_fields, however.

 ```c++
 extern "C"
 int32_t plugin_next(ss_plugin_t* s, ss_instance_t* i, ss_plugin_event **evt)